 From the outset, investing might seem intimidating.
 And, to be quite frank, it sort of should be.
 Finances are complicated, and achieving financial independence won’t come easy for everyone.

 At the end of the day, you just need to pick somewhere to start.
 Even if it’s opening an account on Acorns or Fidelity and buying a few shares, you need to dip your toes into the water before you can start to swim.

 Since you’ve made it this far, you are obviously interested in becoming an investor and are already researching your best options.
 Keep doing that, my friend.

 Put together an investment strategy that you’re comfortable with and stick to it.
 Never invest more money than you’re okay with losing, and try to take your emotions out of the equation altogether.
 You’re investing for your retirement, after all.
-Day-to-day market fluctuations—and even massive dips like we’ve seen in 2020—shouldn’t get on your nerves.
+Day-to-day market fluctuations—and even massive dips like we saw in 2020—shouldn’t get on your nerves.
 The stock market has a 100-plus year history of increasing in value over time, so if you’re patient, great things can happen.